AnthonyPAlicea/anthonyalicea/blog/cascade-methodology.md

 ## Phase 3: Implement
 A combination of spec and prototype form fantastic context for both an LLM and developers.

 Implementation choices is not a concern of Cascade Methodology.
-The only core principle to keep in mind is to build the least amount of software needed to satisfy the problems to be solved.
+The guiding principle to keep in mind is to build the least amount of software needed to satisfy the problems to be solved.

+That doesn't mean you skip write tests or best practices.
+It means you keep in mind that the assumptions of the requirements and the design of the software are experiments that will be tested in the laboratory of your code.
+So don't get attached and don't try too hard to predict the future.

 At the end of implementation you should have a working software.